jameswhite-bca/powershell-scripts/README.md

 - **AzureDevOps/**
   - `Get-AgentPoolInfo.ps1`: Script to get information about Azure DevOps agent pools.
+  - `Get-AzureDevOpsProjectUsers.ps1`: Script to retrieve all users from a specified Azure DevOps project and export their email addresses to a CSV file.
+  - `Remove-AgentQueue.ps1`: Removes an agent pool queue from a specific Azure DevOps project.
+  - `Get-AzureDevOpsProjectUsers.ps1`: Removes a specified agent pool queue (by name) from all projects in an Azure DevOps organization.

 - **Backup/Asigra/**: Directory for Asigra backup scripts.